SamsDevLab/SamsDevLab/README.md

 - Worked as an SDR for CrowdStrike in Austin, TX
 - Ultimately decided that dev is where I needed to be
 - Began studying The Odin Project full time in September 2024
-- Looking to land my first dev job in 2026
+- Working hard to land my first dev job in 2026

 ## Currently Working On:
 - Wrapping up my Battleship game for The Odin Project curriculum.